 Uninstalling Packages With Apt Package Manager

-If you’re running a Debian or Ubuntu-based distribution and want to get rid of a package, you can do so in several methods.
+If you’re running a Debian or Ubuntu-based distribution and want to get rid of a package, you can do so in several methods using the apt package manager.
 However, knowing when to use each technique and what sets them apart can be difficult.
-Using the apt package manager, we will explore the different options for finding and removing packages.
+We will explore the different options for finding and removing packages.
 We’ll break down when you should use the “purge” instruction versus the “remove” one.
 More than that, we will provide you with some helpful instructions to run after an uninstall to ensure a clutter-free operating environment.
 When you’re done reading this article, you’ll have a firm grasp on how to uninstall software packages quickly and easily.

 Find The Package You Want To Uninstall

-$ dpkg --list | grep <package-name>
+dpkg --list | grep <package-name>

 Obtaining a list of installed packages